-This might come as a bit of a shock, but you cannot create one type of message and expect it resonate with all women around the world.
+For example, you cannot create one type of message and expect it to resonate with all women around the world.
 The good news is, most brands know this already and split their messaging into buckets like “new mothers” and “single mid-20’s urbanite”, but even that level of targeting can often be too broad.
 A new mom in a small town in rural Kansas is going to have different expectations, experiences, and needs than a new mom in downtown San Francisco.

 Narrow your marketing demographic to be as specific as you can possibly get, then think through the needs, desires, and triggers of that further defined target.
 Develop content and messages that speak to this more refined audience.

 In the Ernst and Young Groundbreakers report, E&Y uncovered that women reinvest 90% of their income into their families and communities, compared to men, who reinvest only 30-40%.
 On top of that, 81% of millennials say they want companies to be good corporate citizens.
 Combined, both statistics present a compelling argument for brands to consider partnering with or championing a cause to create appealing marketing to a female demographic.

 Talk about how you give back to the community, work to make life better, and uplift the world around you.
 Share messaging that promotes how supporting your brand means supporting your work.
 By fostering this emotional connection, you can instill a feeling that by purchasing from your brand, your customer is, in fact, an active part in helping your company do good in their community and world.